All you need to know about endometriosis

 A hysterectomy is often the last resort to treat the condition and usually is quite effective in alleviating the symptoms, but it does not come without its risks.
 In some cases, when the uterus is not fully removed, multiple surgeries may be needed, or some of the pain might remain.

-The cause of endometriosis is not entirely understood, but many people wrongly believe that not having children in your 20’s will lead to the condition developing.
-Women at any reproductive age are at risk of endometriosis, but due to a lengthy diagnostic journey, most cases are not confirmed until 25-35 years old.
+The cause of endometriosis is not entirely understood, but many people wrongly believe that not having children in their 20s will lead to the condition developing.
+Women of any reproductive age are at risk of endometriosis, but due to a lengthy diagnostic journey, most cases are not confirmed until 25-35 years old.

 Endometriosis may never go away, but for some women, it does improve after menopause.
 The condition needs oestrogen to grow, so when the hormone dwindles, it can ease the pain/symptoms.
 However, a small amount of oestrogen will still be created by the ovaries, so the condition remains present.